Who is Dagmar Symes?

 I firmly believe in the need of remodeling cultures where exclusion and bias (implicit and explicit) exist, thus creating unseen barriers for female talent.
 Rather than focusing on gender specificity, the business community needs to redefine the leadership model versus classical stereotypes.

 What was the most challenging moment in your entire career?
-What was the lesson learnt at that moment?
+What was the lesson learned at that moment?

 Challenging moments overall might have been those that contradicted my own values, especially with regards to business morals at the workplace.
 Implementing and managing organizational integrity and business morals, turned out to be the biggest challenge in the broader picture.